Constitutional Law on the California Bar Exam

 - The Establishment Clause and Free Exercise Clause

 - Establishment Clause: Any law that favors one religion over another will be struck down under strict scrutiny.
 Neutral laws follow a three-part test developed in Lemon v.
 Kurtzman: (1) the state must have a secular legislative purpose, (2) the primary effect must not be to advance nor inhibit religion, and (3) it must not foster excessive governmental entanglement with religion.

-3. Be aware of the approach you should use to highly tested topics.
+3. Be aware of ways to approach highly tested topics.

-We recommend looking at past essays so you can see how to approach the highly tested Constitutional Law issues.
+We recommend looking at past California Bar Exam essays so you can see how to approach the highly tested Constitutional Law issues.

 - When free speech is an issue, you should give a brief overview of how the plaintiff needs to have standing and how a government actor must be found.

-- When the Equal Protection Clause or Due Process Clause is tested, you should give an overview of all the levels of scrutiny before zeroing in on the appropriate one.
+- When the Equal Protection Clause or Due Process Clause is tested, you should give an overview of all the levels of scrutiny before focusing on the appropriate one.

-Getting a general approach for these highly tested issues will help you maximize your score and it will save you time since you won’t have to spend too much time thinking about what to write if you already have an approach.
+- Preparing a general approach for these highly tested issues will help you maximize your score and will save you time since you will not have to spend as much time thinking about what to write.

-The best way to get good at Constitutional Law on the California Bar Exam is to practice essays!
-Not only will you become acquainted with how Constitutional Law is tested, but you also will be helping boost your MBE score, since you will see 25 scored Constitutional Law questions on the MBE!
+The best way to get good at Constitutional Law on the California Bar Exam is to practice writing answers to essay questions.
+Not only will you become acquainted with how Constitutional Law is tested on the essay portion of the California Bar Exam, but you will also help boost your MBE score, since you will see 25 scored Constitutional Law questions on the MBE!

 Here are a few essay questions with student answers that we recommend you practice to get exposed to some highly tested topics in Constitutional Law essay questions:

-- July 2016 essay question and student answer (see essay question #4 on the exam)
+- July 2016 Constitutional Law essay: this essay covers procedural due process, free speech, standing, and the Eleventh Amendment (see essay question #4 on the exam).